IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

 |409   |A conflict occurred during the device database update.
 To resolve this conflict, simplify the operation if necessary.|

-## Unmanage device
+## Unmanage Device requests
 {: #manage-unmanage}

 A device uses an Unmanage Device request when it no longer needs to be managed.
 When a device becomes unmanaged, {{site.data.keyword.iot_short_notm}} no longer sends new device management requests to the device.
 Unmanaged devices continue to publish error codes, log messages, and location messages.
 **Important:** Support for this operation is mandatory for any managed devices.

-### Topic
+### Topic for an Unmanage Device request

-A device publishes this request to the following topic:
+A device publishes an Unmanage Device request to the following topic:

 ```
 iotdevice-1/mgmt/unmanage
 ```

-The server responds to this request on the following topic:
+The server responds to an Unmanage Device request on the following topic:

 ```
 iotdm-1/response
 ```

-### Message format
+### Message format for an Unmanage Device request

 Request format: